 An additional three year project in the decade of the 2010's will begin in July 2019 and extend into the next decade - 2020 and 2021.
 This project will focus on the youth involved in agricultural activities in the community and county (FFA students, 4-H students, etc.), using the Lebanon Agricultural Legacy Center.
 The Lebanon Rotary Club will donate $30,000 over the three year period to purchase equipment and supplies associated with youth activities and events scheduled in the Lebanon Agricultural Legacy Center.
 (See Picture right/above)

 In 2018 the Lebanon Rotary Club undertook a new on-going project in partnership with the City of Lebanon.
 The club worked with the City of Lebanon and Forest Releaf of Missouri to design tree layouts for both Atchley and Boswell Parks in Lebanon.
 The Rotary club planted 142 trees in these two parks in April 2018.
-In April of 2019 the club will plant 80 trees in Gasconade Park.
-This partnership will assist the City of Lebanon in receiving the Tree City USA designation.
+In April of 2019 the club helped plant 80 trees in Gasconade Park.
+This partnership will assisted the City of Lebanon in receiving the Tree City USA designation.
 Also, this tree planting project will give the citizens of Lebanon the enjoyment of these trees for decades to come.(Pictures right/above Rotarian Don plants a tree with a city employ in Gasconade Park)

 During the decade of the 2010's the Lebanon Rotary Club continued the major fundraisers: the Rotary Pancake Day, the Rotary Golf Tournament, the valet parking for the Gospel Sing, and the weekly collection of funds for the student fund (shoe fund) through trivia questions.
 (See pictures below)